Fabio-Vargas/Course-DIO-Challenges/README.md

 # Course-DIO-ProgrammingLogic-Challenges
-"The following set of challenges is proposed by the Programming Logic course at DIO."
+The following set of challenges is proposed by the Programming Logic course at DIO.

 https://www.dio.me/en